gingerhome/gingee/docs/ai-context/ai-context.md

 The dashboard consists of two main components:

 1.  **The Header:** Contains the Glade title and a **Logout** button to securely end your session.
-2.  **The Application List:** A table that displays every application currently installed and running on the GingerJS server.
+2.  **The Application List:** A table that displays every application currently installed and running on the Gingee server.
     -   **App Name:** The unique ID of the application (corresponds to its folder name in `web/`).
     -   **Version:** The version number, as specified in the app's own `app.json` file.
     -   **Actions:** A set of buttons for performing lifecycle operations on each application.